 An act such as pretending to strike someone or threatening someone is considered an assault.
 It doesn’t matter if contact was made with the person or not.
-The foundation of an assault charge is that individual feared that a battery would take place immediately.
+The foundation of this type of charge is that individual feared that a battery would take place immediately.

 If you are being investigated or charged with this type of violent offense, it might be in your best interests to contact a Fairfax assault lawyer.
-Fairfax takes an assault charge seriously even if no one was harmed.
-We also have information on other Fairfax criminal charges.
+Local law enforcement takes these charges seriously even if no one was harmed.
+We also have information on other criminal charges.

-Being charged with assault doesn’t mean you are automatically guilty of the crime.
+Being charged doesn’t mean you are automatically guilty of a crime.
 You have defenses available to you to fight the charge.
-Since each case is extremely complex, it’s best to figure out which defense is best for you with the help of a Fairfax assault lawyer.
-During a free consultation, our attorneys will listen to the facts of you case and determine the best defense for you.
-The following is a short list of potential defenses to an assault charge are consent and self-defense.
+Since each assault case is extremely complex, you should figure out which defense is best for you with the help of a Fairfax lawyer.
+During a free consultation, our attorneys could listen to the facts of your case and determine the best defense for you.
+The potential defenses to an assault charge are consent and self-defense.

 You are legally allowed to defend yourself against someone trying to harm you.
-In order to prove self-defense, your Fairfax assault lawyer must show that:
+In order to prove self-defense, your lawyer must show that:

 Consent is the alleged victim’s agreement to be assaulted.
-This sounds odd, but it does happen in a lot of assault cases.
+This sounds odd, but it does happen in a lot of these cases.
 Two people are joking around or play-fighting.
 One person may playfully threaten the other.
 The alleged victim begins to take things too seriously and claims assault.
-If this is the case for you, your Fairfax assault lawyer will present evidence showing that the alleged victim never feared that an immediate battery would occur.
+If this is the case for you, your Fairfax lawyer may present evidence showing that the alleged victim never feared that an immediate assault would occur.

 Assault against a family or household member, which is commonly called “domestic violence,” is outlined in 18.2-57.2.
 Household or family members include:

 A lawyer in Fairfax could help someone build a defense depending on the type of assault with which they are charged.